dylanlavon/DexApp/readme.md

 -
 - Look into dynamic height for cells on sets page.
 -     Adjust number of cells on row due to window size (i.e., minimum window width should only have 1 item per row)
-- Zoom in/out effect for cards on Card / Search / Setlist pages.
 - Host the dang thing!
 - Complete weekly progress reports (2 remaining)
 - Complete weekly presentations (2 remaining)